-The Town Hall meetings on March 25 and 26 have been postponed to April.
+The Town Hall meetings on March 25 and 26 have been postponed November.
 We apologize for the inconvenience.

 Please keep checking this page and our social media pages for updates on when the Town Hall meetings will be held.

 The Library Renewal Project is an initiative to revitalize the Pearl River Public Library building located at 80 Franklin Avenue.
 We believe that now is the right time to be proactive with making sure our building is up-to-date and up-to-code, and have a plan in place to phase in new mechanical equipment and structural upgrades that will establish a library that the community deserves, rather than the more costly solution of attempting to repair and renovate the failing existing structure.
 To accomplish this, we must plan for Capital projects in the long run.

 Why does this renovation have to happen now?

 The building is facing mechanical and structural issues that will only continue to worsen.
 The cooling unit has permanently failed, requiring us to rent a mobile AC unit to cool the facility during the hot summer months.
 This is not financially sustainable for the long term, so a permanent replacement for our broken cooling system is needed.
 Without it, the building will be too hot, and we would most likely have to be closed for most of the summer.

 On top of that, the roof and heating systems are also in a critical state, and need to be replaced.

 We also need to address the fact that the building is not ADA compliant.
 To bring it up to code, we will need to completely renovate the restrooms as well as the shelves, none of which are accessible for patrons with disabilities.

 But why does the library need such an extensive renovation?